 1. Close Analysis: Write an eight-to-ten page paper on a film of your choosing, not viewed and discussed in class.
 The film may be overtly about religion, or you may provide a religious or theological studies lens to examine a seemingly secular film.
 This paper should reflect your own careful viewing and analysis of the film, demonstrating how understanding the film's form, composition and style inform your interpretation of the film.
+Spend two to three pages laying out an overall interpretation of the film, then offer a close reading of three key scenes demonstrating how the visual construction, editing, sound, and performances lead you to your conclusion.
 You should be engaged directly with the primary text, the film itself, applying skills developed in the early weeks of the class.
 A primary goal is to demonstrate your ability think about film as film.
 Do not consult secondary sources such as the writings of film or religious scholars or reviewers.
-Due: Week Five.
+Due: Friday of Week Five.
 Submit on Canvas.
 (30% of grade)